This is a documentation website of Reanimated 2 stable release.

 - Animations can be started in two ways: by triggering animated change on a shared value, or by returning animated value from

 - With reanimated, we can hook worklets to serve as event handlers.
 Most common case for an event worklet is to modify some shared values.
 As a result, changes made to those values will be reflected in the animated style worklet being triggered, which in turn will result in some view properties being updated.
-For convenience, Reanimated provides event hook that is tailored to work together with Gesture Handler library and allow you to define a separate worklet for handling different handler states (e.g., onStart, onActive, etc.)
+For convenience, Reanimated provides an event hook that is tailored to work together with Gesture Handler library and allows you to define a separate worklet for handling different handler states (e.g., onStart, onActive, etc.)

 Known problems and limitations

 Reanimated 2 is in an early version.
 As we wanted to share it with the community as soon as we could, the library still has some rough edges and limitations that we plan to address soon.
-Unfortunately some of the limitations come from maturity of React Native’s TurboModule architecture that Reanimated 2 relies on.
-As a consequence we won’t be able to support older versions of React Native and some issues that we yet plan to resolve may require full support of TurboModules which is not yet available to the public.
+Unfortunately some of the limitations come from the immaturity of React Native's TurboModule architecture that Reanimated 2 relies on.
+As a consequence we won't be able to support older versions of React Native and some issues that we yet plan to resolve may require full support of TurboModules which is not yet available to the public.

 - As the library uses JSI for synchronous native methods access, remote debugging is no longer possible.
-You can use Flipper for debugging your JS code, however connecting debugger to JS context which runs on the UI thread is not currently supported.
+You can use Flipper for debugging your JS code, however connecting the debugger to the JS context which runs on the UI thread is not currently supported.